Your Language Level

 - Can produce fluent writing on most kinds of topic and can use complex sentence structures without many errors.

 A learner at this level should be able to achieve a good pass in the Cambridge First Certificate exam.
-(CEF = B2)
+(CEFR = B2)

 - Can understand native speakers of everyday standard English, though may still experience difficulties with more complex interaction and themes.